Intevation/intelmq-webinput-csv/docs/user-guide.rst

            "feed.provider": "my-organization"
        }

-If a CERTBund Rules expert may receive data from IntelMQ Webinput, but should ignore it, a rule similar to this example can be used:
+If a CERT-Bund Rules expert may receive data from IntelMQ Webinput, but should ignore it, a rule similar to this example can be used:

 .. code:: python